Chapter 4: Children

 Special Court Lists

-The Family Law Court has special lists for some types of matters.
+The Federal Circuit and Family Court has special lists for some types of matters.
 This is to make sure that these matters are dealt with appropriately and as quickly as possible.

 What is the Evatt List?

 The Evatt List was developed to deal with high-risk domestic and family violence cases.
-After filing, the court sends a questionnaire (called the Family DOORS Triage Risk screening questionnaire) to the Applicant parent and the Respondent parent.
+After filing, the court sends a questionnaire (called the Family DOORS Triage Risk Screening Questionnaire) to the Applicant and the Respondent.
 It is very important to complete this questionnaire and return it to the court.
 If the court assesses a case as ‘high risk’ because of responses to the questionnaire, the case will be included in the Evatt List.
 Families are provided with appropriate resources and support to ensure everyone’s safety including specialist case management and the court aims to deal with these cases as quickly as possible.

 Matters which go to the Evatt List are those seeking parenting orders only, or parenting and financial orders.